Rewire. Rewrite. Live on your terms.

 Let’s get this out of the way—you’re going to die.

 Maybe not today.
-Maybe not this year.
+Probably not this year.

 Hagakure-person-holding-coffee-cup